 Stuart Scott’s emotional ESPYs speech | Best of Stuart Scott

-In 2007, Scott discovered that he had cancer and last night at the ESPY’s award, he was honored with the Jimmy V award for his ongoing fight against cancer.
-In his speech he mentioned that just in this month, he’s had 4 surgeries and wasn’t sure if he would make it to last night.
-He did and he explained why.
+In 2007, Scott discovered that he had cancer.
+And last night at the ESPY’s award, he was honored with the Jimmy V award for his ongoing fight against cancer.
+In his speech, he mentioned that just in this month, he’s had four surgeries and wasn’t sure if he would even be able to make the event.
+He did and explained why:

 “The best thing I’ve ever done, the best thing I will ever do is be a dad to Taelor and Sydni.
 I can’t ever give up because I can’t leave my daughters.
 I love you girls more than I will ever be able to express.
 You are my heartbeat.
 I am standing on this stage tonight because of you.”

-I’ve been watching Stuart Scott for 21 years and never spent more than a few seconds thinking about it.
-I then spent the next 20 minutes, after watching him on that stage, thinking about everything I’ve done in the past 21 years – from my days in Florida to my current days with my 2 daughters.
+I’ve been watching Stuart Scott for 21 years now and never spent more than a few seconds thinking about it.
+After watching him on that stage, I spent the following 20 minutes thinking about everything I’ve done in the past 21 years – from my days in Florida to my current days with my two daughters.